Tushar-2808/Portfolio/README.md

 # Personal Portfolio Website

-A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
-This portfolio showcases my projects, skills, and contact information in a clean and professional manner.
+A dynamic and interactive portfolio website showcasing my professional journey, technical skills, and project achievements.
+Built with modern web technologies, it features smooth animations, responsive design, and an intuitive user interface to present my work in the most engaging way possible.

 ## Features